Frankenstein’s Army (2013) starring Karel Roden, Alexander Mercury, Robert Gwilym

-In Frankenstein’s Army, toward the end of World War II a squad of Russian soldiers seemingly stumble upon a lab run by the descendant of Dr. Frankenstein, creating abominations for the Nazis.
+Frankenstein’s Army is set toward the end of World War II.
+A squad of Russian soldiers seemingly stumble upon a lab run by the descendant of Dr. Frankenstein.
+And he’s creating abominations for the Nazis.

 Review of Frankenstein’s Army

 In short, Frankenstein’s Army is an example of everything that I dislike in the modern horror film.
 There’s little reason to care about the characters.
-There’s little character development.
-There’s a betrayal, but the audience really doesn’t care, since there’s no emotional investment in the betrayed characters.
+Also, there’s little character development.
+There’s a betrayal, but the audience really doesn’t care.
+Since there’s no emotional investment in the betrayed characters.

 Cast of characters in Frankenstein’s Army